Hope Sandoval

-Hope Sandoval (born June 24, 1966) is an American singer, songwriter, and the lead singer of Mazzy Star and Hope Sandoval & the Warm Inventions.
-She has also toured and collaborated with other artists, including The Jesus and Mary Chain, The Chemical Brothers and Massive Attack.
+Hope Sandoval (born June 24, 1966) is an American singer and songwriter.
+She was the lead singer of Mazzy Star and is the lead singer of Hope Sandoval & the Warm Inventions.

+She has collaborated with other artists, including the Jesus and Mary Chain, the Chemical Brothers and Massive Attack.

 Early life

 Sandoval was born June 24, 1966, in Los Angeles to Mexican-American parents, and raised in East Los Angeles.
-Her father was a butcher and her mother worked for a potato chip manufacturing company.
+Her father was a butcher, and her mother worked for a potato chip manufacturing company.
 She has one sibling and seven half-siblings.
-Her parents separated when she was a child and she was raised primarily by her mother.
+Her parents separated when she was a child, and she was raised primarily by her mother.

 She attended Mark Keppel High School in Alhambra, but struggled socially and academically, and was placed in special education classes.
 She began to forgo her classes, instead staying home and listening to records.
-"It's just like anybody elsesome people, most people don't wanna go to school.
+"It's just like anybody else some people, most people don't wanna go to school.
 They just don't want to", Sandoval recalled.
 "I was just somebody who got away with it… There wasn't really anyone watching".
 She eventually dropped out of high school.

 Sandoval took an interest in music at an early age, and at age 13 was particularly influenced by the Rolling Stones.
 In 1986, she formed the folk music duo Going Home with Sylvia Gomez and sent a demo tape to David Roback.
 He contacted the duo and suggested that he would "play guitar for you guys".
 The material recorded by Gomez, Sandoval and Roback has yet to be released.